iShallEatCode/Contact-Manager-Application/README.md

 PROJECT Contact Keeper:
-This is a fully functional full-stack application where you can create/update/delete user contacts.
+This is a fully functional MERN full-stack application where you can create/update/delete user contacts.
 Imagine this like a personal phonebook.

 The following libraries/technologies are used to make this application possible: